Dragon Shrine

 The special soul this dragon possesses is used to acquire a vast amount of souls or create a great power.

-Item descriptions make Aldia’s attempts to create an archdragon explicit, and his surviving students are officially named “dragon students”. (竜の学徒) We see the results of their scholarship for ourselves as soon as we enter the foyer and are greeted by a reanimated archdragon skeleton — add to that the numerous failed attempts to derive the beast from man.
-But after acquiring giants as additional specimens for study, the Aldian sorcerers finally found success.
-Should we kill the Ancient Dragon behind the mansion, we are awarded with the boss soul of a generic giant.
+After acquiring giants as additional specimens for study, the Aldian sorcerers finally found success.
+Should we kill the Ancient Dragon enshrined at the aerie, we are awarded with the boss soul of a generic giant.
 It is only when we loot the soul of the alike archdragon beneath Tseldora via the Ashen Mist Heart that we acquire this Ancient Dragon’s soul, at least according to its description.
-In all likelihood, the soul was originally intended to be acquired from the boss but was then moved to the other archdragon, the description never updated.
+In all likelihood, the soul was originally intended to be acquired from the boss but was then moved to the other archdragon killed during the Lords’ dragon hunts, the description never updated.
 Why?
 Because the archdragon with the giant’s soul is a “fake”.

 Soul of the great archdragon that towers deep in the ritual place.